mfarsikov/kewt-versioning/readme.md

 </details>

 ## Tasks
-* `release` create next tag in Git (according to branch configuration) and pushes it to `remoteName = "origin"` remote repository.
 * `currentVersion` prints current version.
-* `releaseMajor`, `releaseMinor`,`releasePatch` create new tag in git increasing appropriate version.
-Ignores branch configurations (`releaseMajor` increases major version even if for current branch default incrementer is Patch).

 ## Configuration
 This is default configuration.
 It includes two pre-configured branches: `master` and all other (`.*`).